Activity note: Hotel check in is available from 3:00 p.m

-Morning: After we check out of the hotel, we’re on our way to Bismarck, North Dakota’s capital city, with stops at historic landmarks and sites along the way including a Sacagawea Monument and a (disputed) Sitting Bull grave site.
+Morning: After hotel check-out, we’re on our way to Bismarck, North Dakota’s capital city, with stops at historic landmarks and sites along the way including a Sacagawea Monument and a (disputed) Sitting Bull grave site.

 Afternoon: For perhaps 1,000 years before Lewis and Clark, the site that became Fort Abraham Lincoln State Park was occupied by Mandan Indians who lived in earth lodges that have been reconstructed to depict their lifestyle.
 Many years later, it was from Fort Abraham Lincoln that Lt.
-Col. George Armstrong Custer led the Seventh Cavalry through rolling hills and bluffs on their ill-fated expedition against the Sioux at the Little Big Horn.
-We will explore the earth lodges in the On-A-Slant Village to learn more about the Mandan Indians.
+Col. George Armstrong Custer led the Seventh cavalry through rolling hills and bluffs on their ill-fated expedition against the Sioux at the Little Big Horn.
+We will explore the Custer house and earth lodges in On-A-Slant Village to learn more about the Mandan Indians.
 We’ll then depart for the Port of Bismarck.